Diffusion bonding: Applicability

-Diffusion bonding is primarily used to create intricate forms for the electronics, aerospace, and nuclear industries.
+Diffusion bonding is primarily used to create intricate forms for the electronics, aerospace, nuclear, and microfluidics industries.
 Since this form of bonding takes a considerable amount of time compared to other joining techniques such as explosion welding, parts are made in small quantities, and often fabrication is mostly automated.
 However, due to different requirements, the required time could be reduced.
 In an attempt to reduce fastener count, labor costs, and part count, diffusion bonding, in conjunction with superplastic forming, is also used when creating complex sheet metal forms.
 Multiple sheets are stacked atop one another and bonded in specific sections.
 The stack is then placed into a mold and gas pressure expands the sheets to fill the mold.
 This is often done using titanium or aluminum alloys for parts needed in the aerospace industry.

 Typical materials that are welded include titanium, beryllium, and zirconium.
 In many military aircraft diffusion bonding will help to allow for the conservation of expensive strategic materials and the reduction of manufacturing costs.
 Some aircraft have over 100 diffusion-bonded parts, including fuselages, outboard and inboard actuator fittings, landing gear trunnions, and nacelle frames.